 What are the Major Divisions of the Himalayas?

-The Himalayas have three major divisions: the Greater Himalaya or Himadri, the Lesser Himalaya, also known as the Himachal, and the Shivalik or Outer Himalaya.
+The Major Divisions of the Himalayas are Greater Himalaya or Himadri, the Lesser Himalaya, also known as the Himachal, and the Shivalik or Outer Himalaya.
 The Greater Himalayas form the northernmost range and include the major Himalayan peaks.
 The Outer Himalayas are made up of unorganized material, and the Lower Himalayan ranges are made up of highly compressed and altered rocks.

 The details related to the Himalayas major divisions have been elaborated below:

 Great Himalayas: It is also known as ‘Himadri’ and is the northernmost range.
 It has the highest peaks and the most continuous range.
 It houses the highest peak in the world, Mount Everest, Kangchenjunga, Lhotse, and Nanga Parbat.
-The total extent of the Great Himalayas from west to east is 2400 kilometres, and their average elevation is 6000 metres (20000 feet).
+The total extent of the Great Himalayas from west to east is 2400 kilometers, and their average elevation is 6000 meters (20000 feet).

 Outer Himalayas: These are known as the Shivalik ranges, and these ranges are the smallest in the Himalayan family.
 The mountain range of the Outer Himalayas extends for about 2,400 km (1,500 mi).
 The extension is from the Indus River eastwards along the Brahmaputra River in the northern parts of the Indian subcontinent.